teliucs/teliucs.github.io/README.md

 ## Personal Website
 This repository hosts my personal website, accessible at [lorenzotegliucci.live](http://lorenzotegliucci.live).
-The site serves as a portfolio to showcase my background, projects, and skills in Management Engineering and Project Management.
+The site serves as a portfolio to showcase my background and projects.

 ## Technologies Used
 - **HTML**, **CSS**, and **JavaScript**